Locative case: Latin

+The locative ending of the fifth declension was -ē (singular only), identical to the ablative singular, as in hodiē ('today').

 The Latin locative case was only used for the names of cities, "small" islands and a few other isolated words.
 The Romans considered all Mediterranean islands to be small except for Sicily, Sardinia, Corsica, Crete, and Cyprus.
 Britannia was also considered to be a "large island".
-There are a few nouns that use the locative instead of a preposition: domus becomes domī (at home), rūs becomes rūrī (in the country), humus becomes humī (on the ground), militia becomes militiae (in military service, in the field), and focus becomes focī (at the hearth; at the center of the community).
+There are a few nouns that use the locative instead of a preposition:

+bellī and mīlitiae are particularly used in contrast to domī, "at home" to convey that someone is away on military service, and are used interchangeably.